teddiebrock/blank-spaces/about.md

 layout: page
 ---

-*"Make kin, not babies"*
-*- Donna Haraway*

-&nbsp;

 **Eco / Xeno is an 'anti-lifestyle' lifestyle blog about sustainability and everyday resistance.**

-This blog was planted to grow space for exploring alternative futures centered around social justice, resilience, maintenance, and repair.
+It was planted to grow space for exploring futures centered around social justice, resilience, maintenance, and repair.

-I aim to combine theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.
+I see it as a cross between a research log and personal scrapbook.
+I aim to mix theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.

 &nbsp;
 &nbsp;